 George P. Bickford Curator of Indian and Southeast Asian Art

-Quintanilla completed her BA at Smith College in 1993 and her PhD at Harvard University where her dissertation focused on early Indian sculpture.
-The book that grew out of this work, History of Early Stone Sculpture at Mathura, ca. 150 BCE–100 CE (Brill 2007), provides a comprehensive analysis and chronology of the earliest known stone sculptures from the ancient cosmopolitan center of Mathura in northern India with a focus on the early formulation of figural images of the Buddha and Jinas.
-Her current research on the Buddhist relief sculptures of the recently excavated site of Kanaganahalli in southwestern India is being prepared for publication in 2016.
+She completed her BA at Smith College in South Asian art and religion in 1993, and in 1999 she received her PhD in Indian and South Asian art at Harvard University, where her dissertation focused on early Indian sculpture.
+The book that grew out of her doctoral work, History of Early Stone Sculpture at Mathura, ca. 150 BCE–100 CE (Brill 2007), provides a comprehensive analysis and chronology of the earliest known stone sculptures from the ancient cosmopolitan center of Mathura in northern India, with an emphasis on the formulation of figural images of the Buddha and Jinas.
+She continues to lecture and publish regularly on her ongoing research, most recently focusing on depictions of nuns and women’s fertility rites in early Buddhist relief sculptures of India.